mazei513/slice-gen/Readme.md

 ## Further enhancements

-- Support for basic types
+- Add tests for nil array situations
-- Support for pointer types
+- Add checks for valid arguments into slice functions
-- Add tests
+- Error out of slice functions instead of panic